kurniadi2271/kurniadi2271/README.md

 ## 📫 About

-- 🌱 I’m currently learning fullstack to become a fullstack developer.
+ 🌱 I’m currently learning fullstack to become a fullstack developer.</br>
-- 🌱 I am currently participating in the Asah program at Dicoding.
+ 🌱 I am currently participating in the Asah program at Dicoding.</br>
-- 🌱 I'm a student at the Universitas Terbuka, majoring in Information Systems.
+ 🌱 I'm a student at the Universitas Terbuka, majoring in Information Systems.</br>

 ## 💬 Get in Touch